“So…what is Occupational Therapy?”

 Occupational Therapists can support a child’s participation in an occupation in a few different ways.
 They can:

-- change or adapt something about them as a person (e.g. teaching/developing a skill, like the steps to riding a bike, or tolerating a the noisy hairdryer at the shopping centre)
+- change or adapt something about the child as a person (e.g. teaching/developing a skill, like the steps to riding a bike, or tolerating a the noisy hairdryer at the shopping centre)

 - modify or change something about their environment (e.g. equipment to help them in the bathroom)

 - change the way they do the task (e.g. tie their shoelaces a different way)